GriffithUniLibrary/research-data-management/content/2-library_resources.md

 20210621_Southport_Humidity.csv

-{% include figure.html img="2022-06-file-name-image.jpg" alt="Image showing file name convention and example" caption="Image showing file name convention and example" width="100%" %}
+{% include figure.html img="2022-06-file-name-image.jpg" alt="Image showing file name convention and example" caption="File name convention and example" width="100%" %}
 ### Folder structure
 >Having a standard folder structure can keep your files neat and tidy and save you time looking for data.
 It can also help if you are sharing files with colleagues and having a standard place to put working data and documentation.